PoisotLab/ms_metaweb_perspectives/README.md

 of t-SNE [t-distributed stochastic neighbor embedding; @Maaten2009Learning].
-There are many dimensionality reductions [@Anowar2021Conceptual] that can be applied to an embedded network should the need for dimensionality reduction (for example for data visualisation) arise.
+There are many dimensionality reductions [@Anowar2021Conceptual] that can be applied to an embedded network should the need for dimensionality reduction (for example for data visualization) arise.
 In brief, many graph embeddings *can* serve as dimensionality reduction steps, but not all do, neither do all dimensionality reduction methods provide adequate graph embedding capacities.
 In the next section (and @fig:embedding), we show how the amount of dimensionality reduction can affect the quality of the embedding.

 # An illustration of metaweb embedding